 1) Learn to play a musical instrument

 There is something magic in music.
 Regardless if it is jazz or rock or country or blues or mariachi.
 It doesn’t matter if it’s the flute, the drums, guitar, or xylophone.
 Music unites people.
 Music is a language in and of itself.
 Learning an instrument is also frustrating as all hell!
-Great musicians make it look easy but it takes a great deal of patients to arrive at that point.
+Great musicians make it look easy but it takes a great deal of patience to arrive at that point.
 Mastering the piano is a life’s work; It takes a calm commitment.
 These are the types of things that sharpen your accord.

 2) Learn a foreign language